 The 10 Best Mini Personal Computers

-This wiki has been updated 39 times since it was first published in March of 2015.
+This wiki has been updated 43 times since it was first published in March of 2015.
 With technology dropping in size and increasing in efficiency, it's easier than ever to combine powerful components into a compact and capable package.
 A good mini personal computer offers performance on a par with full-featured desktop PCs, along with a small footprint and the portability potential of a laptop.
 Here are some of the best and most affordable for work or play.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes